Cyprus reunification talks collapse, U.N. chief 'very sorry'

 He declined to elaborate on what exactly had caused the talks to collapse, but said there was still a wide gap between the two delegations on a number of questions.

+Nicos Christodoulides, spokesman for the Greek Cypriot government, said Turkey had refused to relinquish its intervention rights on Cyprus or the presence of troops on the island.

+"Tonight's development is in no way positive, but it is not the end of the road either," he said.

-The U.N. chief, who began the role in January by announcing a "surge of diplomacy for peace", is known for his energy and drive.
+Guterres, who began his role in January by announcing a "surge of diplomacy for peace", is known for his energy and drive.

 But he appeared tired and downcast as he announced the collapse of the talks to a handful of journalists at an impromptu news conference that lasted only three and a half minutes.